Modern Square Crochet Blanket Pattern

 - bl = back loop

 - Insert the hook through the bl only of each stitch, rather than under both loops of the stitch.

 - This pattern is written in standard US terms

 - The stitches are worked in rows with a color change halfway across each row to create a blocked look.

 - Twin & Queen sizes will not be exact blocks

 - You will need to switch the order of colors halfway through rows of the blanket size you are making.
 Start with Color A, followed by color B. Then halfway though, start with color B followed by color A.

 - Parentheses in pattern show stitch count totals

-- READ: All sizes will not work out to a perfect square, but all will have a blocked look.
-The perfect square blanket sizes are lovey, receiving and king.
+- READ: These sizes will not work out to a perfect square, but all will have a “blocked” look.
+The only sizes that come out to a perfect square blanket sizes are lovey, receiving and king.